wso2/docs-is/en/docs/guides/login/configure-recaptcha-for-single-sign-on.md

 {! fragments/configure-recaptcha-for-sso.md !}

 !!!
 Info
-    - If the user exceeds the Maximum failed login attempts as well, the  email notification for account locking scenario can be configured by [Configure Email Notifications for Account Locking](../../../guides/tenants/email-account-locking)
+     If the user exceeds the maximum allowed failed login attempts as well, be sure to [configure email notifications for account locking](../../../guides/tenants/email-account-locking).

 !!! info "Related topics"